 As the final sextile fades into alignment, perhaps we can deal with the imbalances that have crept into our thinking and free ourselves from materialist assumptions about reality.
 That doesn’t mean throwing science out altogether – it means reconnecting with its true purpose and remembering that it’s a method not a belief system.

 This sextile will be formed between Neptune in Aries and Pluto in Aquarius.
 Uranus will also be trine Pluto and sextile Neptune emphasising technological developments and the drive for personal freedom and awakening.
 Saturn will provide some grounding and a reality check when he conjuncts Neptune just before the first exact sextile with Pluto in 2026.
-More on those alignments later.
+More on those alignments at the above links.

 At best, we have the potential to awaken to a deeper understanding of reality and consciousness which could work itself out through both science and spirituality.
 The previous cycles suggest we’ve been developing in the direction of greater wholeness and our globalised culture makes us aware of how interconnected we all are.